heistp/irtt/README.md

 1) Why not just use ping?

    Ping may be the preferred tool when measuring minimum latency, or for other reasons.
-IRTT's reported latency is likely to be somewhat higher and more variable than the results reported by ping, due to task scheduling variability and more to do in the stack and program.
-That said, there are advantages that IRTT has over ping when minimum RTT is not what you're
+IRTT's reported latency is likely to be somewhat higher and more variable than the results reported by ping, due to Go's scheduling variability and system call overhead.
+That said, there are advantages that IRTT has over ping when minimum RTT is not what you're measuring:
-	 measuring:

 	 - Some device vendors prioritize ICMP, so ping may not be an accurate measure of user-perceived latency.